ahmadiehsan/personal_docs/docs/software/system_development/oop/design_patterns/decorator.md

 Attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

-While that describes the role of the Decorator Pattern, it doesn’t give us a lot of insight into how we’d apply the pattern to our implementation.
+While that describes the role of the Decorator Pattern, it doesn't give us a lot of insight into how we'd apply the pattern to our implementation.

 ![](decorator/image1.jpg)